 Software is just a medium, that is to say, a conveyance for the information: even the most trusted scaffold for learning guidance would be of no use if the conveyed content were garbage.
 In such a case, the lesser problem would be that of the student working alone.

 In contrast, if the content were meaningful, and presented in a form that was actively designed to be more palatable to the student specifically without the need for immediate personal guidance, then the student might get something out of it just by using it on their own… which is all the better if they have been taught the skills necessary to be more than just a passive consumer of information.
-That is all translatable to special education venues, but tends to mean that our students will tend to need personal guidance even with apps designed with good structure.
+That is all translatable to special education venues, but tends to mean that our students will generally need personal guidance even with apps designed with good structure.

 Hattie (2009) synthesizes over 800 meta-analyses related to educational achievment, and when it comes to the educational use of computers, Hattie hits the high points as follows: